Bubblemelon/inedible-py/misc/README.md

 ## Miscellaneous Python Programs

 ### [BinaryAsker](misc/BinaryAsker/BinaryAsker.py)
 > This program tests the user's knowledge on binary numbers.
 It will ask for a range of decimal numbers that the program will ask the user to calculate/guess the conversion to binary.
+> The user's time taken to answer is displayed after each attempt.
+The shortest time taken is shown before the program terminates.
+> The input does not need to be padded with zeros e.g. the binary of `3` can be `0011` or `11`.

 ### [FoliumMapGenerator](misc/FoliumMapGenerator/FMG.py)